konyul/FGPFE/README.md

 ## Acknowledgement

-- This work is built upon the [**CenterPoint**](https://github.com/tianweiy/CenterPoint).
-Please refer to the official github repositories, CenterPoint for more information.
+- This work is built upon the [**OpenPCDet**](https://github.com/open-mmlab/OpenPCDet).
+Please refer to the official github repositories, OpenPCDet for more information.
 - This README follows the style of **[3D Dual-Fusion](https://github.com/rasd3/3D-Dual-Fusion)**.

 ## License